SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 .. _AutomaticReferenceCounting_StrongReferenceCyclesForClosures:

-Strong Reference Cycles For Closures
+Strong Reference Cycles for Closures
 ------------------------------------

 You saw above how a strong reference cycle can be created